ABRG-Models/morphologica/README.md

 ## Installation on Windows

+While it is possible to compile and build morphologica on Windows (by using Windows subsystem for Linux to provide a Linux environment) I haven't had it fully working myself, and don't support it or suggest that you try.

+If you *really* want to try here are some hints, but you'll have to solve the OpenGL-4.1-on-WSL problem that I wasn't able to.

+### How to fail to fully install morphologica on Windows with Windows subsytem for Linux

 To install on Windows, first install *Windows subsystem for Linux* https://docs.microsoft.com/en-us/windows/wsl/install-win10

 Install the Ubuntu 18.04 image from the Windows store.
 Fully upgrade all packages before you start: